netdata/netdata/health/REFERENCE.md

 The `module` line, filters which module within the context this alarm should apply to.
 The value is a space-separated list of simple patterns.
 See our [simple patterns docs](../libnetdata/simple_pattern/) for some examples.

-For example, you can create an alarm on the `isc_dhcpd.utilization` chart, but filter it to only the `isc_dhcpd` module:
+For example, you can create a template on the `isc_dhcpd.utilization` chart, but filter it to only the `isc_dhcpd`
+module:

 ```yaml
 module: isc_dhcpd